jcast6/MySQLWithJava/README.md

     - export your excel file of data in Excel to CSV and import that in MySQL Workbench using the MySql "Table data import Wizard".

-4. This project is still a work in progress for education purposes and for fun as well.